ankush91/Coq/README.md

 # Repository Structure

-The Repository contains the following:
+The Repository contains the following: </br>
-->The Project report which is an overall summary report of the research we conducted in this project.
-We recommend a reading of this report before looking at content in other folders
-->part1 - Presentation & Code (Proofs) for Simple Imperative Programs using Principles of IMP.
-->part2 - Presentation & code (Proofs) for Small Step Operational Semantics and its importance towards Parallel Computation.
-->part3 - Presentation for Simply Typed Lambda Calculus and demonstrations of its Principles using proofs in Coq (Code).
+The Project report which is an overall summary report of the research we conducted in this project.
+We recommend a reading of this report before looking at content in other folders part1 - Presentation & Code (Proofs) for Simple Imperative Programs using Principles of IMP. part2 - Presentation & code (Proofs) for Small Step Operational Semantics and its importance towards Parallel Computation. part3 - Presentation for Simply Typed Lambda Calculus and demonstrations of its Principles using proofs in Coq (Code).

 # Dependencies